About the program

 - Participation in small group and online learning to learn teaching, assessment and feedback strategies;

-- Participation in workshops and one-on-one sessions to learn education study design and methodologies; and
+- Participation in faculty coaching to learn education study design and methodologies; and

 - Engage in the design, implementation and presentation of a Commitment to Change education study aimed at creating new or enhancing existing learning experiences and teaching practices in UME or GME at the College of Medicine-Tucson.